 Vincs has performed in the US, Europe, Asia and Australia in a variety of performance contexts specializing in music for contemporary dance.
-In 2002 Vincs was awarded his PhD and continues to combine his research and his musical performance toward finding ‘freedom’ in the music.
+In 2017 he was invited to tour and perform with the International Society of Improvised Music in their 10th anniversary celebration in South Korea with workshops and special performance at the SORI Festival.

 As a studio engineer Vincs has experienced an exceptionally diverse array of situations and ensembles.
 This includes recording the VCA Symphony Orchestra, Germiniani Chamber Orchestras, improvisation and jazz groups, string quartets, experimental ensembles, world music groups, brass choirs and opera.
 Vincs has also recorded Mornington Island indigenous sacred songs and stories and was assistant engineer for Melbourne’s successful Olympic bid presentation direct via satellite to Tokyo from GTV Channel 9.